Funding Programmes

 Visual artists can apply for a 6–12 month residency at the Temppelikatu Artist Studio in Central Helsinki.

-The Temppelikatu Artist Studio is an artist apartment owned by the Jenny and Antti Wihuri Foundation, located in the Töölö district of Helsinki.
+The Temppelikatu Artist Studio is an artist apartment owned by Jenny and Antti Wihuri Foundation, located in the Töölö district of Helsinki.
 It is intended for visual artists living outside the Helsinki metropolitan area, offering both working and living space for a period of 6 to 12 months.
 Applications are submitted via the Wihuri Foundation’s online grant service, and the foundation announces the application period in advance through its own channels.

 Read more about the residency